grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dt>The soldier</dt>
 <dd class="action">smiles nervously and salutes.</dd>

+<dt>Biron</dt>
+<dd>Now let me show you a maneuver or two.</dd>
 </dl>

-<p>Meanwhile, Ba and Orin find themselves at the commissary.
+<p>Ba and Orin find their way to the commissary.
 This large tent is the store of food and supplies for the camp.
 As always, Sly Ben and his drunken cohorts hold court outside, lounging around on barrels and stools.</p>

 <dl>